Types of Appointments

-- Set up a Canadian bank account
+Set up a Canadian bank account

-- Complete your tax forms
+Complete your tax forms

 Your home department will provide the necessary tax forms and submit them to Human Resources.
 To download the TD1 and TD1SK forms, go to working.usask.ca > Find Forms & More

-- Set up direct deposit information
+Set up your direct deposit information

 Log into PAWS and navigate to Employee > My Employment > Direct Deposit to input your direct deposit information.

 ID cards are used to access the libraries and the Physical Activity Centre (PAC).
 Visit the Campus ID Office in the Main Bookstore to get your card.